The

 Request

-for research-heavy or nuanced queries where coverage matters more than cost.
+high for research-heavy or nuanced queries where coverage matters more than cost.

 ⸻